afontcu/finger-frenzy/README.md

 Lol then I love you.
 Feel free to submit issues or PRs.
 I'll happily discuss any idea, improvement or tweak.

+## Roadmap

+Well, "roadmap"....

+- [ ] Add a leaderboard! (mostly because I wanna play with GraphQL)
+- [ ] Make it PWA so you can play it offline
+- [ ] Make it work in mobile
+- [ ] Hard mode (reverse alphabet? skipping certain letters?)